4d/docs/docs/Concepts/classes.md

 			- Classes
 				+ Polygon.4dm

-The class file name must be ECMAScript compliant.

 > Class files are automatically created by 4D at the appropriate location when you create a class from the 4D Developer interface (**New > Class...** from the **File** menu, **New Class...** from the Explorer contextual menu -- see XXXX).

+### Class contents

-A user class file only defines a model of object that can be instantiated in the database code by calling the `new()` class member method.
+Basically, a user class file defines a model of object that can be instantiated in the database code by calling the `new()` class member method.
 You will usually use specific [class keywords(#class-keywords)] in the class file.

 Note however that, if you create an empty class file, you will instantiate empty objects of the defined class in the database code.
 For example, if you create the following `Empty.md` class file: